Monitor and revoke personal access tokens

 You can also use the Workspace configuration API to disable personal access tokens for the workspace.

-Control who can create and use tokens
+Control who can create and use personal access tokens

 Workspace admins can set permissions on personal access tokens to control which users, service principals, and groups can create and use tokens.
 For details on how to configure personal access token permissions, see Manage personal access token permissions.

-Set maximum lifetime of new tokens
+Set maximum lifetime of new personal access tokens

 Set maxTokenLifetimeDays